-GCSP Director, International Gender Champion, highlights gender parity during #WomensWeek
+GCSP Director and International Gender Champion, highlights the importance of gender parity.

 Like many organisations in International Geneva, diversity is part of the Geneva Centre for Security Policy’s DNA, and our mission.
 As a centre which was founded to foster international cooperation for peace and security, we have been bringing together people with different perspectives from around the world since our inception in 1995.
 We have witnessed the fruits of diversity in the creative ideas and relationships of trust across borders that have evolved, including mid-career men and women representing countries involved in politically tense situations, such as the South China Sea territorial disputes, and debating very different viewpoints including military, civilian, humanitarian, academic and private perspectives.
 However, we recognise that fostering a truly inclusive culture for collaborative behaviours and critical thinking, requires constant work, and a certain kind of leadership.

 Although evidence continues to grow about the benefits of ‘diversity and inclusion’ for high performance and impact, as well as gender parity, across sectors and organisations, the reality is that many organisations struggle to lead groups in such a way as to get the most out of available talent.
 Assumptions, bias and traditions can easily get in the way, and whilst each individual should be respected and valued, that is not always the reality, as has been evidenced in recent cases of sexual harassment and abuse in organisations across this and unfortunately all sectors.
 In many large, hierarchical organisations, leading from the top is a dominant cultural characteristic, and the leadership is male dominated.
 So how should we be leading?